mariohd/jquery.easyTable/README.md

 Usage
 ==============

-Just like any other JQuery plugin, just need and JQuery object and a method call!
+As any other JQuery plugin, just need and JQuery object and a method call!

 ```html
     // To fixed header of a table.